This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License. Joan M. Barnes.

 Forty-three males passengers were counted including one Nicholas Holte of Romsey, England, occupation cited as tanner.
 Females and children were mentioned as being on board the James but not individually named.
 The James arrived at Boston on June 3, 1635.
 Several sources report that Nicholas was accompanied by a wife, Elizabeth Short, and at least one child, Hannah.
 He and his family went from Boston to Newbury, where they were some of the first settlers, and remained there for about ten years.
 According to the Vital Records of Newbury, Elizabeth and Nicholas expanded their family with the birth of three more children (Elizabeth, Mary, and Samuel).(2) For the entire list of children see the ancestoral record I compiled on Nicholas Holt taken from the vital records mentioned above and the vital records of Andover, Massachusetts(3).

 Nicholas married three times.
-His first wife, Elizabeth Short, married him in England, was the mother of 9 of his children, and died in 1656, (age unknown to me at this time).
-Hannah Bradstreet was his second wife, whom he married in 1658.
-She bore him a daughter and a son, but died in 1665 when her son, John, was two years of age.
+His first wife Elizabeth Short married him before they left England and arrived in the Massachusetts Bay Colony.
+She was the mother of 9 of children out of the 11 children he fathered.
+Elizabeth died in 1656 and her age is not recorded.
+Nicholas married his second wife, Hannah Bradstreet in 1658.
+She bore him a daughter and a son, but died in 1665 when her son John was only two years of age.
 Nicholas married a third and final time to another widow, Martha Preston (possibly nee Hart) in 1666.
 She outlived him.

 Nicholas was a very active citizen in both Newbury and Andover(4-6).
 On May 17, 1637 his name appears as one of ten people who walked from Newbury to Cambridge and took the freeman's oath to qualify to vote in the Governor's election.
 In April of 1638 Nicholas was also chosen to be one of the surveyors of the highways and in June of 1638 all the able bodied men of Newbury were enrolled and formed into four companies under the command of John Pike, Nicholas Holt, John Baker and Edmund Greenleafe.
 They were required "to bring their arms complete one Sabbath day in a month and the lecture day following," and "stand sentinell at the doores all the time of the publick meeting."(7)